-Based on your information, what is the effect of the current harvest level of American ginseng in your State or on your tribal lands on the wild population? (positive, negative, no impact) Please provide your assessment of the status of ginseng in the State or on your tribal lands (i.e., stable, increasing, declining).
-If population levels are declining, please provide the State or Tribe's professional assessment of the reason for the decline and any steps being taken to address it.
+Based on the best available information, what is the effect of the current harvest level of American ginseng in the State or on Tribal lands on the wild population? (e.g., positive, negative, no impact) Please provide an assessment of the status of ginseng in the State or on Tribal lands (i.e., stable, increasing, declining).
+If population levels are increasing or declining, please provide the State or Tribe's professional assessment of the reason for the change and any steps being taken to address declining populations.
 On a separate sheet of paper, please provide a brief description of any research, including ginseng population monitoring, being conducted in your State or Tribe on American ginseng.
-Please provide details of any ginseng-related violations found and/or prosecuted in your State or on your tribal lands during the last year.
+Please provide details of any ginseng-related violations found and/or prosecuted in the State or on Tribal lands during the last year.
+Disqualification Factor.
+A conviction, or entry of a plea of guilty or nolo contendere, for a felony violation of the Lacey Act, the Migratory Bird Treaty Act, or the Bald and Golden Eagle Protection Act disqualifies any such person from receiving or exercising the privileges of a permit, unless such disqualification has been expressly waived by the Service Director in response to a written petition.
+[50 CFR 13.21(c)].
+Have you or any of the owners of the business, if applying as a business, been convicted, or entered a plea of guilty or nolo contendere, forfeited collateral, or are currently under charges for any violations of the laws mentioned above?
+Yes No If you answered "Yes" provide: a) the individual's name, b) date of charge, c) charge(s), d) location of incident, e) court, and f) action taken for each violation.